Short answer

 California’s horn law is split across four short sections of the Vehicle Code:

-- §27002 bans any siren except on authorized emergency vehicles.
+- §27002 bans any siren (and limits Hi-Lo evacuation tones) except on authorized emergency vehicles.

-Most train horn citations in California are written under §27001 or §27003. §27002 (siren ban) has occasionally been used against electric air-horn kits that cycle tones.
+Most train horn citations in California are written under §27000 (an “unreasonably loud or harsh” horn fitted to the vehicle) or §27001 (using the horn when it isn’t necessary for safe operation). §27002 (siren ban) has occasionally been used against electric air-horn kits that cycle tones.

 The decibel limits you’ll hear cited